Origami

 Our mask is a personal construction, a balance between what we think we must be and what we want to show the world.

-The masks we wear every day are made of the same fragility as paper.
+The masks we wear are made of the same fragility as paper.

 Paper, so essential and delicate, allows itself to be shaped but can be destroyed with a single gesture.
 Similarly, our masks, though carefully crafted, are incredibly fragile and vulnerable, just like those who wear them.